 UPDATE: As of January 2020, this border crossing and several others no longer grant Lao visas on arrival.
 I’ve received one report of a traveler being turned away already.
 Supposedly several more borders will have their VOA phased out by June of 2020.
 Travelers crossing into Laos at these borders should get their Laos visa ahead of time from an embassy in a neighboring country, or their home country.

 Note that crossing in the other direction, Vietnam visas are NOT available on arrival.
-You’ll need to arrange a visa in advance through an embassy (type 1 in the list above).
+You’ll need to arrange a visa in advance through an embassy or an e-visa.

 I crossed to Laos on a bicycle with no issues, except for the fact that the border is at the top of a huge hill and the road on the Vietnamese side is very bad.
 Lots of dust/mud and potholes and washed out sections, with plenty of lumbering trucks until past the rock quarry about halfway.